 - Intradermal test: intradermal injection of small amounts of the allergen on the back or arm

-- Tryptase in serum (a relatively specific marker of mast cell activation): if elevated → increased risk of severe reactions
+- Tryptase in serum (a relatively specific marker of mast cell activation): Elevated levels indicate an increased risk of severe reactions.

-Treatment of type I hypersensitivity reactions depends on the etiology of the reaction (see the reactions above).
+Treatment of type I hypersensitivity reactions depends on the etiology of the reaction (see “ ” above).

 Allergen immunotherapy (desensitization)